davidissamattos/davidissamattos.github.io/content/post/2021/package-with-stan.md

 ## rstan + rstantools

-My first experience was with rstan + rstantools.
-Creating a skeleton package based on rstantools is really fast and straightforward.
+My first experience was with `rstan` + `rstantools`.
+Creating a skeleton package based on `rstantools` is really fast and straightforward.

 * During installation time, the Stan model is compiled and ready to be called.
 This creates a longer time in development if you are constantly changing the Stan model
   * My experience is that it is best to have an almost-ready model before starting to iterate with the package.
 Alternatively, have a script where you can test the model without the need to install.
 The installation process to compile the model takes longer than just using rstan.